Graduate assessment centre etiquette: handling the social side

 Introduce yourself with confidence

 When starting a conversation with a recruiter, introduce yourself with your name and a little relevant background information, such as your degree subject, where you are studying and what year you are in.
 This is often enough to provide a starting point for a conversation.
-It's also useful to think in advance about questions you could ask.
+Our advice on perfecting your personal pitch and interview introductions will help you craft the perfect opener.

 Questions to ask recruiters during social breaks